 A hundred and five knots?
 Our approach speed was 147 knots.
 I pulled the nose up slightly and added a quarter of a knob-width of power on the two inboard engines.

 “Turn right two-nine-five,” the controller directed, “now slightly left of course and holding below glide path.
 Adjust your rate of descent.”

 Now this was bad, not only was I low, now I was moving off course and the controller was starting to tell me how to fly the airplane.

-“Tighten it up, Eddie.”
+“Tighten it up, James.”
 Now Major Bussman was concerned.

 Fifty knots of wind from thirty degrees off runway heading meant a twenty-five knot crosswind.
 A fifteen degree correction to course made sense.
 I banked slightly into and out of the turn to watch the heading bug settle on 295.
 Fifty knots of wind from thirty degrees off runway heading also meant a heck of a lot of headwind.
 The cosine of 30 is one-half, that’s how I knew the crosswind component without looking it up.
 What is the sine of 30?
 Just over point eight?
 That would make it a 42 or 43 knot headwind.
 That’s why 700 fpm was too much!
 In pilot training our first jet, the T-37, made its approaches at right around one-hundred knots.
 The VVI in that thing was usually about 500.

 I raised the pitch further and brought the outboard throttles to match the inboards.
 The VVI crept up to 200.
 “Turn left two-nine-zero, correcting to course, correcting to glide path.”
 I pulled the outboards back an eighth, relaxed some back pressure, and pulled the inboards to match the outboards.